neokd/NeoGPT/hacktoberfest.md

 ## Thank You

-We greatly appreciate your contributions to [Your Project Name] during Hacktoberfest 2023.
+We greatly appreciate your contributions to NeoGPT during Hacktoberfest 2023.
 Your support and effort are valuable to our open-source community.

 ![Thank You GIF](https://i.pinimg.com/originals/f4/44/93/f444933e5c9ff754fd4c5bc7a45442cc.gif)